 However, the World Health Organization (WHO) explains that although

-The goal of psychodynamic therapy is to encourage a person to process and gain insight into their experiences and emotions.
+Psychodynamic therapy aims to encourage a person to process and gain insight into their experiences and emotions.

-The behavior theory posits that all behaviors are learned and, therefore, modifiable.
-It suggests that when undesirable behaviors or thoughts are rewarded, it reinforces the behavior.
+The behavior theory suggests that all behaviors are learned and modifiable.
+It mentions that when undesirable behaviors or thoughts are rewarded, it reinforces the behavior.

 A behavior therapist encourages and rewards new behaviors while aiming to reduce undesirable ones.

 Cognitive therapy is based on the belief that situations or events activate distorted thinking, resulting in maladaptive behaviors and negative emotions.

 A cognitive therapist aims to get a person to examine and address their maladaptive thoughts and behaviors to help them reach their goal.